Forensic Psychiatry Fellowship

 - Residency application form (download as Word doc)

 - Fellow applicant information form (download as Word doc)

 - Curriculum vitae

 - Citizenship/visa status.
-You must be a U.S. citizen or permanent resident, or eligible for a J-1 visa.
+The applicant must be a U.S. citizen, permanent resident, or eligible for a J-1 visa.

 - Medical school dean’s report (download as Word doc).
-Submit this form to your dean to complete.
+The applicant should submit this form to their dean to complete.
 They may use this form or (preferably) may substitute a “dean’s letter” instead.
 The completed letter/form must be sent to us directly by the dean’s office and not sent via the applicant.
 Please ask that a transcript also be included.

 - Training program director’s report (download as Word doc).
-Submit this form to the training director of your internship or residency program to complete and return to us directly.
+The applicant should submit this form to the training director of their residency program, who must complete and return to us directly.

 - United States Medical Licensing Examination (USMLE)transcript, sent directly to us or via the FSMB.

 - Personal statement

-- Three letters of recommendation from physiciansfamiliar with you and your work.
-These letters must be submitted directly by the physicians writing them and not forwarded by the applicant.
+- Three letters of recommendation from psychiatrists familiar with the applicant and their work.
+These letters must be submitted directly by the recommenders and not forwarded by the applicant.

-- Photocopy of your California medical license (required for training), or if none, a statement by you affirming your eligibility for the license.
-You must have your California medical license prior to starting the forensic psychiatry residency.
-For details regarding licensure in California please refer to the Medical Board of California website.
+- Photocopy of the applicant’s current California medical license (required for training), or, if not yet possessed, a statement by them affirming their eligibility for a CA medical license.
+All fellows must have their California medical license prior to the forensic psychiatry fellowship start date.
+For details regarding licensure in California, please refer to the Medical Board of California website.

-- Photocopy of your basic cardiac life-support training certificate
+- Photocopy of the applicant’s basic cardiac life-support (BLS) training certificate.

-- Recent work product (e.g., admission summary, discharge summary or forensic case report)
+- Recent work product by the applicant (e.g., admission summary, discharge summary or forensic case report)

 - Passport-sized photograph